NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-netconf-server.md

 ```
 {% endcode %}

 NSO implements Trace Context alongside the legacy way of handling trace-id found in [NETCONF Extensions in NSO](nso-netconf-server.md#d5e896).
-The support of Trace Context covers the same scenarios as the legacy `trace-id` functionality, except for the scenario where both `trace-id` and Trace Context are absent in a request, in which case legacy `trace-id` is generated.
+The support of Trace Context covers the same scenarios as the legacy `trace-id` functionality.
 The two different ways of handling `trace-id` cannot be used at the same time.
 If both are used, the request generates an error response.
+If both `trace-id` and Trace Context are absent in a request, a Trace Context will be generated internally in NSO.
 Read about `trace-id` legacy functionality in [NETCONF Extensions in NSO](nso-netconf-server.md#d5e896).

 NETCONF also lets LSA clusters to be part of Trace Context handling.
 A top LSA node will pass down the Trace Context to all LSA nodes beneath.
 For NSO to consider the attributes of Trace Context in a NETCONF request, the `trace-id` element in the configuration file must be enabled.
 As Trace Context is handled by the progress trace functionality, see also [Progress Trace](../../advanced-development/progress-trace.md).